decodewithdeepak/markdown-notes/7th-sem/fom/fom-unit-1.md

 ### 1.1 Meaning and Definitions

-**Management** is the process of planning, organizing, directing, and controlling organizational resources to achieve goals efficiently and effectively.
-It means getting things done through people.
+**Management** is the process of planning, organizing, directing, and controlling organizational resources (human, financial, physical, and informational) to achieve goals efficiently and effectively.

+**In Simple Words:** Management means getting things done through and with people in the best possible way.

+- **Efficiently** = Doing things right (minimum waste of resources)
+- **Effectively** = Doing the right things (achieving goals)

+**Example:** A restaurant manager plans the menu, organizes the kitchen and staff, directs waiters and chefs, and controls quality and costs to ensure customers are satisfied and the restaurant makes profit.
+This entire process is management.

 **Key Definitions:**